— Presentation

 From his early pictorial approach, he moved quickly towards more conceptual objects, using photography and video.
 Gradually, conceptual yet personal objects came to the fore.

 Privileging no medium in particular, he makes palpable the cultural and geographical intermediate space that is his heritage, navigating between the Middle East and the West, the private world and public space, poetry and politics.
-Each of the “stones” he thus assembles enables Batniji to articulate a mobile definition of his own identity, to affirm his existence in the world, in spite of everything.

 As if the best way of talking about the world’s disasters was bound to be in relation to the self, one’s personal situation.
 As if he was permanently giving (himself) proof of his existence.
 In order to better resist.